Cosmetic Dentist and Smile Design Treatments in Chelsea, Victoria

 Frown or smile lines: ‘laughter lines’ and furrows on the forehead are all signs of the ageing process.
 Other visible aspects include thinning lips and sunken cheeks.
 One answer is to inject Botulinum toxin into these lines which has the effect of smoothing out these lines as well as reducing the amount of facial muscle movement.
 It’s this movement by your facial muscles which is responsible for your lines and wrinkles.

-Another option is that of a dermal filler: this is a form of clear gel which when injected, has the effect of smoothing out lines and wrinkles.
+Dermal Filler: Another option is that of a dermal filler: this is a form of clear gel which when injected, has the effect of smoothing out lines and wrinkles.
 It can also be used to add volume to thin lips or sunken cheeks.
+We also offer Botox treatment to suit your needs.

 Depending on what your needs are, you can opt for a single technique or as many as you want.
 Your dentist will advise you as to what is required.